Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, you go down to the later part of the story.

-Yesterday took issue with her identification as an undercover agent, saying that she worked for more than five years at the agency's headquarters in Langley, and that most of her neighbors and friends knew that she was a CIA employee.
+A former CIA covert agent who supervised Mrs. Plame earlier in her career yesterday took issue with her identification as an undercover agent, saying that she worked for more than five years at the agency's headquarters in Langley and that most of her neighbors and friends knew that she was a CIA employee.

 Fred Rustman, a covert agent from 1966 to 1990, told the Washington Times she made no bones about the fact she was an agency employee and that her husband was a diplomat.

-Her neighbors knew it, her friends knew it, his friends knew it.
+Her neighbors knew it.

 The agency never changed her cover status.

-Mr. Rustman, who spent 20 of his 24 years in the agency under non-official cover, also known as an NOC, the same status as the wife of Mr. Wilson also said she worked under extremely light cover.
+Mr. Rustman, who spent 20 of his 24 years in the agency under non-official cover, also known as an NOC, the same status as the wife of Mr. Wilson, also said she worked under extremely light cover.

 In addition, she hadn't been out as an NOC since 1997 when she returned from her last assignment, married Mr. Wilson, and had twins.